top of page

 Launching DV-ACTION Programmes

 DVACT-PAI have been developing bespoke interventions for families affected by domestic abuse for many years and has a suite of treatment programmes which can be offered to families involved with children’s services.
-We are now offering a wraparound service, Partner Abuse Interventions (PAI), which ties together expert assessment based on empirically derived indicators and targeted treatment aimed at achieving genuine progress for parents in protecting their children.
+We are now offering a wraparound service, Partner Abuse Interventions (PAI), which ties together our expert Family Safety Assessments based on empirically derived indicators and targeted treatment aimed at achieving genuine progress for parents in protecting their children.

 Why offer a wraparound service?